classroom-resources/github-starter-course/README.md

 Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add more changes if need be.

-Adding someone as a review on your pull request is a signal to them that you want help or would like them to review the content.
+Adding someone as a reviewer on your pull request is a signal to them that you want help or would like them to review the content.

 Read more about pull requests [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).